rlautan/recras-wordpress-plugin/readme.txt

 == Changelog ==

+= branch `gutenberg` =
+* Make plugin compatible with Gutenberg/WordPress 5+
+* Update "classic editor" icons to reflect the icons used for Gutenberg blocks

 = 2.1.2 =
 Update online booking library version.
 This fixes the minimum amount of "fixed programme" input fields.